yearn/yearn-devdocs/docs/developers/v2/DEPLOYMENT.md

 ## Publishing Your Strategy Description

-These steps are required for all strategies.
-These descriptions will be pulled into the new v3 website and used to generate strategy diagrams.
+The following steps are required for all strategies.
+These descriptions are pulled into the v3 website and used to generate strategy diagrams.

 1. Create a pull request [at this link](https://github.com/yearn/yearn-meta/tree/master/data/strategies) to add a new `.json` file with your strategy description and details.
 2. Using other strategy files as a reference, create a 1-2 sentence description for your strategy.